sgkaufman/RMS_extra_tools/README.md

 If your camera captures a different number of frames per second, you will have to adjust this section of Check_and_Clean.sh, located around line 84.

-If the total fits files recorded is less than the corrected total a message is written to ~/RMS_data/<StationID>_fits.counts.txt showing the shortfall in file count and number of minutes of data that were missed.
+If the total fits files recorded is less than the corrected total, a message is written to ~/RMS_data/<StationID>_fits.counts.txt showing the shortfall in file count and number of minutes of data that were missed.

 In a few unusual cases where the system has rebooted during capture, the newest log file may be missing the capture duration log file line, in which case, the total number of expected fits files will be in error and an incorrect shortfall value may be reported.